Universal Properties of Activation Sparsity in Modern Large Language Models

-To study the effects of activation sparsity in LLMs, we use the task suite from~\citet{mirzadeh2024relu} and evaluate Gemma3, Llama3.1/3.2, and Qwen2.5 models with \verb|lm-eval-harness|~\citep{eval-harness} in a zero-shot setting.
-For each experiment, we fix a threshold $p$ and apply the top-$p$ rule uniformly to one of four activation types across all model layers.
-We then measure the average induced sparsity and the resulting performance drop.
-Unless stated otherwise, we report the average sparsity and performance across all the tasks.
-To explicitly tie sparsity with accuracy, we use the concept of \emph{critical sparsity} - the highest empirical sparsity level at which models still retain at least 99\% of their accuracy.
+To measure the relation between sparsity and model performance for a given activation type from \Cref{sec:preliminary}~(input, gate, up-projection, intermediate, or all inputs), we apply the \topp{} rule uniformly across all layers over a range of thresholds $p$.
+For each threshold, we then measure the average induced sparsity and the corresponding performance drop, thereby obtaining the empirical relationship.
+To explicitly link sparsity with accuracy, we focus primarily on the \emph{critical sparsity} introduced in~\Cref{sec:topp_methodology} - the highest empirical sparsity level at which models retain at least 99\% accuracy.
+To compare the performance drop induced by activation sparsity applied to different models and tasks, we plot their accuracies normalized by the original performance.